 Few photos of the seminar were captured and now being displayed in the Gallery section of the website.

-The final proceedings of the 52nd ESReDA Seminar will soon be available for public consultation and free downloading in compliance with ESReDA politics of free dissemination of scientific and technical knowledge.
+The Final Proceedings of the 52nd ESReDA Seminar is already available for public consultation and free downloading in compliance with ESReDA politics of free dissemination of scientific and technical knowledge (click to download)